Arduino compatible Electronic Load 19V/5A/18W

 Testing a solar panel

 Solar panels generate most power at a certain voltage, the maximum power voltage, Vmp.
 The Vmp can be found in the IV-curve of a solar panel, which is the current versus the voltage.
-You can manually apply different loads but the solar radiation may change during testing.
-To avoid these variations we plan to make embedded code that quickly tests the solar...Read more »
+You can manually apply different loads but the solar radiation...Read more »